Gaining Global Perspective

 - Fine-tune your deliberative skills and attentiveness to bias and power relations.

 - Acquire confidence in your ability to think critically in complex, unfamiliar environments as a means to connect the dots and engage teams and stakeholders.

 - Gain a language and structure to forge innovative and executable solutions to the critical challenges facing business and society today.

 Not long after we arrived in South Africa, we boarded a bus and drove through the township on our way to a choir performance.
 We were asked to be silent and observe.
 This exercise taught us the power of observation – to absorb data and stifle the reflexive behavior to pigeon-hole information into our worldview.
 With this approach, we were able to ask better questions and probe beneath the surface of our expectations.
 It confirmed the value of taking stock of our own expectations and finding a mental space where we could hear people and discover new opportunities.

-IE Brown students work in teams to devise a business solution proposal that addresses Cape Town township market challenges and opportunities.
+Work in teams to devise a business proposal that addresses Cape Town township market challenges and opportunities.
 The complexity of the assignment – intensified by South Africa’s dynamic clash of cultures, politics and human needs – demands rigorous application of knowledge acquired in previous classroom and online sessions.